muhammadrivaldy/all-about-tech/design_pattern.md

   ![](https://refactoring.guru/images/patterns/diagrams/factory-method/structure.png)

   The factory method declared the interface, and then the interface will be represented by the child classes.
 So, with this pattern, we can create an object with one, two, or more different child class with a similar behavior.

-  *PS*: When do you use this pattern?
-You can use this pattern if you have several resources and you wanna get a similar result.

 * #### Abstract Factory

 * #### Builder